Sign up to receive e-newsletters, discounts and promotions

 Located near the junction of Routes 60 and 61, this hotel is three miles from Lambert's Cafe and the Sikeston Factory Outlet Stores.
 Free cookies and coffee after 4 p.m.

 The extras aren't extra at Drury Hotels.
 Your rate includes free hot food and cold beverages at our 5:30 kickback, free hot breakfast, free wireless Internet access and free long distance.
-Our 5:30 kickback includes a rotating menu of chicken strips, boneless chicken wings, chili, nacho bar, soup, macaroni and cheese, baked potatoes, salad, chicken wings, beer, wine, soda, mixed drinks and more (subject to state and local laws).
+Our 5:30 kickback includes a rotating menu of chicken strips, pasta, meatballs, chili, soup, macaroni and cheese, baked potatoes, salad, beer, wine, soda, mixed drinks and more (subject to state and local laws).

 Don't miss our Quikstart breakfast buffet with scrambled eggs, sausage, Belgian waffles, biscuits and gravy, fresh fruit, bagels, and pastries.